fescobar/allure-docker-service/README.md

 #### Override User Container
 `Available from Allure Docker Service version 2.13.1`

 Override the user container in case your platform required it.
+The container must have permissions to create files inside `allure-results` directory mounted.

 `1000:1000` is the user:group for `allure` user